-One of the five essential components in a Hindu calendar is the mysterious Nitya (daily).
-The other associated four are Nakshatra (lunar mansion), Vara (Weekday), Ththi (Lunar phase) and Karana (Half a Thithi).
-The word Yoga in Sanskrit refers to Harmony, Unison or Synchronicity.
-Panchang makers are clear of the mathematics behind the rotational speed of the Yoga point.
-We don’t however get any clue from them on what objects in sky come into harmony at the Yoga point.
-Let us look at the astronomy behind the combined movements of the moon and the earth around the sun for a clue.
+One of the five essential components in the Hindu calendar is the mysterious Nitya (daily) Yoga.
+The other four are Nakshatra (lunar mansion), Vara (Weekday), Thithi (Lunar phase), and Karana (Half a Thithi).
+The word Yoga in Sanskrit refers to Harmony, Unison, or Synchronicity.
+Panchang makers use the rotational speed of the Yoga point (the second moon) and predict its position for every day of the year.
+However, they do not tell us what objects in the sky come into harmony at the Yoga point.
+Let us look at astronomy for a clue.